 A language barrier is absolutely not a sufficient reason to eliminate a potential dating candidate as history proves that people from different backgrounds and languages can successfully fall in love and live happy lives.
 However, knowing your potential love interest’s language promises a much smoother romantic interaction.

 15. Allows you to successfully integrate yourself into a different culture

-Moving locations and starting over is certainly not an easy feat, in fact it is one of the most difficult things one might ever have to do.
+Moving locations and starting over is certainly not an easy feat, in fact, it is one of the most difficult things one might ever have to do.
 Knowing the foreign language of the country you will be calling your new home will make this transition much easier.
-You won’t struggle with basic things such as asking for direction or reading road signs.
-The challenges of moving won’t disappear but they certainly won’t feel all encompassing.
+You won’t struggle with basic things such as asking for directions or reading road signs.
+The challenges of moving won’t disappear but they certainly won’t feel all-encompassing.